-Equestrian Legend George H. Morris Will Hold Riding Clinic At Buffalo Therapeutic Riding Center
+Equestrian Legend George H. Morris to Give Teaching Clinic/USHJA Trainer's Symposium At Buffalo Therapeutic Riding Center

-Not long after the completion of the successful Buffalo International Horse Show, another exciting event for equestrians will soon be held in upstate New York.
-The Buffalo Therapeutic Riding Center (BTRC) will host a riding and auditing clinic with world-renowned trainer, rider and U.S. Show Jumping Chef d'Equipe George H. Morris.
-The clinic is scheduled to be held November 7-9, 2008.
-The clinic is scheduled and organized by Susie Schoellkopf, Director of the Buffalo Therapeutic Riding Center and head trainer of SBS Farms, Inc., at the Buffalo Equestrian Center.
+The Buffalo Therapeutic Riding Center will host a teaching clinic with George H. Morris, world-renowned trainer, rider and U.S. Show Jumping Chef d'Equipe.
+The clinic is also a United States Hunter Jumper Association (USHJA) Trainer's Symposium.
+The clinic is scheduled to be held November 6-8, 2009.
+The clinic is scheduled and organized by Susie Schoellkopf, Executive Director of the Buffalo Therapeutic Riding Center and head trainer of SBS Farms, Inc., at the Buffalo Equestrian Center.

-George H. Morris is often referred to as the founding father of hunter seat equitation.
-He is a legend in the sport, and his clinics are a rare and unique opportunity for riders of all levels and ages to learn from the best.
-Morris' most recent accomplishment was acting as chef d'equipe for the U.S. show jumping team and leading them to a Team Gold medal at the 2008 Olympic Games.
+Morris is a legend in the sport, and his clinics are a rare and unique opportunity for riders of all levels and ages to learn from the best.
+Morris's most recent accomplishment was acting as Chef d'Equipe for the U.S. Show Jumping Team and leading them to a Team Gold medal at the 2008 Olympic Games.

 Morris' training techniques are unique and effective.
 One of his greatest qualities is that he demands perfection in all aspects of the sport.
 From the stall to tack to riding, he expects 110% every day, every time.
 He believes perfect practice makes perfect results.
 His knowledge is unlimited; under his guidance many riders have gone on to extremely successful careers in the equestrian industry.